Yamunasri1810/python-programming/README.md

 This week’s deep dive into Python and data manipulation strengthened my foundation, and I’m excited to keep learning and applying these skills! 🚀

+# Week 6 Exploring Arduino Programming & Hardware Fundamentals

+This week, we explored Arduino programming and hardware integration using Python with the PyFirmata library.
+I gained hands-on experience with:

+**Arduino & Hardware Basics:**

+Board architecture and component connections
+Python and C programming for hardware control

+**Sensor Integration:**

+Infrared sensors for object detection
+Touch sensors for interactive systems

+**Hands-On Projects:**

+Built a traffic light system with LEDs and Arduino Experimented with sensor-based hardware setups Explored Raspberry Pi for embedded applications
+This experience deepened my understanding of embedded systems and IoT applications — excited to leverage these skills in future projects! 🚀